wger-project/wger/docs/development.rst

 * **username**: admin
 * **password**: adminadmin

-You can start the application again with the django server with ``python manage.py runserver``.
+You can reset the admin's password with ``wger create-or-reset-admin``